 Could I still have an STI if my results were all negative?

-You got tested last week and all your results were negative.
+You got tested for STIs last week and all your results were negative.

 But that guy you hooked up with a couple of weeks ago has just told you he tested positive for syphilis.
 You consider getting tested again, but it seems like overkill.
 You’ve got no symptoms, and if he’d passed it on to you, your tests would have picked it up, right?